selfexpression/Brain-Game/README.md

 ## Brain Game

 ### Description
 **Mind Games is a set of five console games based on popular mobile brain training apps.
-Each game asks questions that need to be answered correctly.
+Each game sets questions that need to be answered correctly.
 After three correct answers, the game is considered to be completed.
-Wrong answers end the game and offer to play it again.**
+Wrong answers will end the game and you will be offered to play it again.**

 ### Install